Chris Watkins

 From the SOC to the stack.

-Security operations and agentic AI engineering look like completely different fields until you understand what good security ops actually requires.
+Security operations and securing AI systems look like different fields until you understand what good security ops actually requires.
 A SOC analyst who's doing the job well isn't just watching dashboards.
 They're defining what normal looks like, setting gates for what should trigger a response, observing what's actually happening in the system, and owning what ships out the other side.
 They're governing autonomous behavior in high-stakes environments.

-That's exactly the job when you're building agentic AI systems.
+That's exactly the job when healthcare turns on Copilot and agents inside a Microsoft tenant that already holds PHI.
 The threat model is different.
 The vocabulary is different.
 But the underlying discipline (define intent clearly, set guardrails deliberately, observe continuously, own every outcome) is the same.

-The move from the SOC to the stack is less of a leap than it looks.
-Most of the instincts that make for a good security engineer make for a good AI engineer: skepticism about what a system claims to be doing, attention to failure modes, respect for the humans at the other end of the decisions.
+Applying ops to the AI layer is less of a leap than it looks.
+Most of the instincts that make for a good security engineer make for a good AI security practitioner: skepticism about what a system claims to be doing, attention to failure modes, respect for the humans at the other end of the decisions.
 I'm bringing all of it.

-"The discipline of security operations (defining intent, governing systems, setting gates, observing outcomes, owning what ships) is exactly the mindset agentic AI engineering demands."
+"The discipline of security operations (defining intent, governing systems, setting gates, observing outcomes, owning what ships) is exactly the mindset healthcare AI security demands."

 What I'm building